Magnolias, cherry blossoms, lilacs and more dot the Garden in early spring. Here are some of the highlights.

 - Bloodroot.
 Bloodroot flower buds emerge wrapped in crinkly green leaves, waiting for a warm, sunny day to burst open, revealing showy white petals.
 Truly ephemeral, the blossoms are usually only around for a few days before the petals fall into a heap.

 Look for clumps or patches of these and other spring flowers along the path just inside the wooden gate, near the limestone ledge area, and throughout the deciduous forest area of the Native Flora Garden.

 A charming selection of spring blooms from literature, including tulips, primroses, dwarf irises, forget-me-nots, and violets, in the Shakespeare Garden.

-The spectacular yearly display of tulips and other bulbs in the Annual Border on Lily Pool Terrace.
+The spectacular yearly display of bulbs in the Annual Border on Lily Pool Terrace.
 Each year’s design is unique!